bornac1/NoIPChat/README.md

 Client errors are logged into the Client.log file in the same directory where your Client is located, choosing location for log file (WIP).

-Server errors are logged into the file you set inside <Logfile></Logfile> in Config.xml
+Server errors are logged into the file you set in Config.xml

 **Dynamic software update**